American Airlines announces 13,000 job cuts

 The company has lost more than $11bn since 2001.

-AMR's chief executive, Thomas W Horton said in a letter to employees: "We are going to use the restructuring process to make the necessary changes to meet our challenges head-on and capitalise fully on the solid foundation we've put in place."'Dismay and outrage'
+AMR's chief executive, Thomas W Horton said in a letter to employees: "We are going to use the restructuring process to make the necessary changes to meet our challenges head-on and capitalise fully on the solid foundation we've put in place."

 Mr Horton said in December that the company would emerge from bankruptcy with fewer workers.

 "I expect dismay and outrage from our membership as details of the proposal are made public," said Laura Glading, president of the flight attendants' union.

 Mr Horton said the planned cost-cutting moves will include restructuring debt and aircraft leases, grounding older planes, and changing workforce contracts, some management jobs will also go as part of the plans.

 The biggest cuts - about 4,600 - are expected to be among maintenance workers.
 Baggage handlers could be cut by 4,200, while some 2,300 flight attendants, 1,400 management employees and 400 pilots would also lose their jobs.

 The company also wants union approval to drop its traditional pension plans, which pay a defined amount of pension and covers 130,000 employees and retirees, and replace them with a "retirement account".